 But what message does listening to his music send?
-That enjoying some songs is more important than his alleged victims’ trauma and suffering?
+That enjoying some songs is more important than his alleged victims’ suffering?
 For music writer Oliver Keens, this is an opportunity to send a message to abusers: if an artist does wrong, “the scene will shun you.
 Period.”

 - Should we stop listening to Michael Jackson’s music?

 - Time for a class debate.
 “This house believes Michael Jackson’s music should be banned.”
 Read the links in Become An Expert to help you.

 Some People Say...

 “A hero is someone we can admire without apology.”Kitty Kelley